-Castañeda’s research compares Latino immigrants in the U.S. and Muslim immigrants in Europe.
+Castañeda is Associate Professor of Sociology at American University in Washington, D.C.
+He is the director of the Immigration Lab.
 He has conducted surveys and ethnographic fieldwork in the United States, France, Spain, Switzerland, Mexico, Algeria, and Morocco.
 Castañeda is interested in the relation between the contexts of immigrant reception, including the avenues available for political voice, and the political inclusion of immigrants and minorities.
 His ongoing research projects compare different metropolitan areas along the US-Mexico border, address Hispanic Health Disparities, look into the causes of homelessness, and examine the link between migration and mental health.

 Discusses the American sociologist Charles Tilly.
 Connects Tilly's work on large-scale social processes such as nation-building and war to his work on micro processes such as racial and gender discrimination.
 Provides a road map to Tilly's work and his contributions to the fields of sociology, political science, history, and international studies.

 Attempts to estimate the prevalence of substance use among Hispanics in El Paso and to determine the association between substance use and immigrant generation.
 Shows that the rates of tobacco, marijuana, and illicit drug use were lower among young adults in El Paso.